Slonetech/phase3-week3-codechallenge/README.md

 This code is intended for educational purposes and as a starting point for building a more comprehensive restaurant review system.
 Depending on your requirements, you may need to add more features and functionality to the system.

 Feel free to customize and extend this code according to your specific needs.
-It serves as a basic framework for building a restaurant review system, and you can expand upon it to create a fully functional application.
+It serves as a basic framework for building a restaurant review system, and you can expand upon it to create a fully functional application with a user interface.